 The training and test data from 2018 serve as example data for subtask I and subtask II and are available from the website (URL see above).
 An evaluation script can be downloaded there as well.

 The training data, which are going to be released in April, can be downloaded after registering with the organizing committee.
-The task evaluations will take place in July 2018.
-For more details please consult the GermEval-2018 website.
+The task evaluations will take place in July 2019.

-Participants in this year’s shared task can choose to participate in one or both of them.
+Participants in this year’s shared task can choose to participate in one, two or all of the subtasks.

-Task I — Binary classification
+Subtask I — Binary classification

-Task II — Fine-grained classification
+Subtask II — Fine-grained classification